Events

 All concerts are FREE and take place on Thursday evenings from 6:30-8 p.m.
 Bring the whole family, blankets and picnics to enjoy while you listen!
 (Note: No alcohol allowed in City Parks).

-2022 line-up:
+2023 line-up:

-- August 4 - Clave con Jazz
+- August 31 - Pacific Beat Jazz Combo

 Concerts in the Park occur at the Curran Apple Orchard, 3920 Grandview Dr. W., from 6:30 to 8 p.m.
 In case of inclement weather, concerts will relocate to the Curtis High School Cafeteria, 8425 40th St. West in University Place.